Getting Started Testing - PyCon 2014

 else:

-setUp and tearDown give you isolation!:
+[record error]setUp and tearDown gives isolation!:

-• establish context
+- establish context

-• isolation, even with failures
+per-orpost-work - isolation, even with failures

-• also: fixtures
+fixtures

-• helper functions, classes, etc. (so use real code, which used in your program)
+- Helper functions, classes, etc. So use real code, which used in your program

-• might need tests!
+- Might need tests!

 Mocks

+What main problem mocks solve?
+Mocks solve the problem of dependencies which can be really slow.
 Fake results can solve the problem of dependencies and give predictable test results (you not depending on external factors) but some code in some time isn’t tested!

 So you use sort-of real objects, but with using for example “monkey patching” or patching (don’t forget to unpatch it in tearDown) which give a predictable result of the function and in same time you test it.